 After the initial phase examining the current situation, it will become clearer the extent and time frame for the project.
 As I mentioned, it is now planned for approximately 9 months, which will cover much of the tourist season this year.
 Of course it will be quite disappointing and frustrating for many visitors to Amalfi this year to not be able to admire the beautiful facade of the cathedral.

-To that end, there will soon be a large printed screen covering the scaffolding that will be laser printed with a very detailed design of the facade.
-Sponsored by Ferrarelle, the popular Italian bottled water company, it is being produced in an ecologically sustainable manner with material that will be completely recyclable.
+To that end, there is now a large printed screen covering the scaffolding that has been laser printed with a very detailed design of the facade.
+Sponsored by Ferrarelle, the popular Italian bottled water company, it was produced in an ecologically sustainable manner with material that is completely recyclable.

 This project is of fundamental importance to the preservation of Amalfi’s landmark cathedral for generations to come.
 While it is a sacrifice for all of us who will miss seeing it this year, it will be good to have this decorative screen up when it arrives sometime over the next month.
 I’ll be sure to share photos when the screen is up on the scaffolding.